 The only way we can be made new is through Christ on the cross.
 In Him, we leave our old selves and find our new, beautiful, children of god selves.
-God’s mercy is new every morning and every day represents an opportunity to repent and make a change in our hearts.
+God’s mercy is new every morning and every day represents an opportunity to repent, refresh our faith and make a change in our hearts.

 Your story may not be my story but I want to share how God saved me and made me new.
 I want to give you hope that your past does not disqualify you from entering into God’s family.
 No matter who we were, or what we’ve done, God desires to give us a hope-filled future through faith in Jesus Christ.

 When I was lost to myself in sin, I used to think that I could set aside all godly principles or, worse, pick and choose the ones I wanted to abide by and pursued my fleshly desires.
 Instead of committed relationships, I settled for casual, meaningless, physical relationships because it made me feel wanted.
 Instead of drinking in moderation, I would go out every night and party excessively into the wee hours of the night because I thought it was the cool thing to do.

 I look back in my life and see that the one thing that was holding me back was me and the people I surrounded myself with.
 Sure, I had plenty of godly people who spoke truth into my life but I was too self-absorbed to listen.
 I decided to surround myself with people who I thought were my close friends and encouraged me to make decisions that I would later regret.
 Because I decided to hang out with these people, I was being pulled farther and farther away from Christ.

 “Therefore, if anyone is in Christ, he is a new creation; old things have passed away, and look, new things have come.”
 2 Corinthians 5:17.